I teach creative writing and love helping my students improve their technique.

 The Sunday Times Bestseller and New York Times Bestseller

 This book is a publisher’s dream.
 Within days of publication, it topped the bestseller lists on both sides of the Atlantic.
-It defies categorization; some booksellers have listed it as a child’s novel, while others have put it in the adult category of philosophy and ethics.
+It doesn't fit neatly into existing categories; some booksellers list it as a child’s novel, while others put it in the adult category of philosophy and ethics.
 The artist-author leaves it to you to decide.

-Is This a Book for Children or for Adults?
+Is This a Book for Children or Adults?

 The book has elements that appeal to both children and adults; the illustrations are delightful and will be loved by all ages.
 But the overall plot is thin, and the storyline may not hold the attention of younger children.
 The strength of this book lies in its philosophy, and pragmatic homilies on overcoming life’s obstacles.

 The design of the book makes it look like it is an artist’s sketchpad, and as such the letters and typeface may be difficult for a child or not so confident reader to decipher.
 If a clear font edition became available that would help widen the potential audience.